 Although mobile internet access has been around for many years, the speeds have recently increased to provide "broadband" level services.
 We regard a service as 'broadband' when its downstream speed generally exceeds 250Kbps (kilobits per second).
 This is equivalent to "0.25 meg".

 This depends entirely on what your broadband requirements are.
-Some people find the flexibility of being able to use the service away from home make mobile broadband ideal, but if you are downloading movies or lots of music, or you play online role playing games, mobile broadband may not be suitable.
+Some people find the flexibility of being able to use the service away from home make mobile broadband ideal, but if you are streaming TV / music, or you play online role playing games, mobile broadband may not be suitable.

 |Fixed Line Broadband